ag0r/visonTest/README.md

 First, clone this repository locally git@github.com:ag0r/visonTest.git.
 If you don't have ssh keys set up in your github account, you can instead use https://github.com/ag0r/visonTest.git

-now from the root directory execute the command `vagrant up`.
+now from the root directory execute the command `vagrant plugin install vagrant-docker-compose` to install the docker compose plugin.
+From here you're ready to go ahead and `vagrant up`.
 This can take several minutes, as it is building and configuring an ubuntu virtual machine.

 Once this command completes, you can run `vagrant ssh` to access the virtual machine.
 On this machine, `/vagrant` is a mount of the repositorys root directory. this is beneficial as the files can be worked on locally and will be synced automatically to the development/test device.